hashicorp/consul/website/source/docs/agent/options.html.markdown

   unable to join with any of the specified addresses, agent startup will fail.
 By default, the agent won't join -wan any nodes when it starts up.

-* `-retry-wan-join` - Similar to `retry-join`, but allows retrying a wan join if the first attempt fails.
+* `-retry-join-wan` - Similar to `retry-join`, but allows retrying a wan join if the first attempt fails.
 This is useful for cases where we know the address will become available eventually.

-* `-retry-wan-interval` - Time to wait between join -wan attempts.
+* `-retry-interval-wan` - Time to wait between join -wan attempts.
 Defaults to 30s.

-* `-retry-wan-max` - The maximum number of join -wan attempts to be made before exiting with return code 1.
+* `-retry-max-wan` - The maximum number of join -wan attempts to be made before exiting with return code 1.
 By default, this is set to 0, which will continue to retry the join -wan indefinitely.